ChanceMagno/Portfolio/README.md

 _{This program is hosted off git-hub, internet access required}_

-## scaling needs polished for smaller screens
+## scaling needs polished for smaller screens, gh-pages link will not load background.jpg or textbackground.jpg

 ## Support and contact details